 Albert Lepage Center for Entrepreneurship and Innovation

-The programs of the Lepage Center (including the Tulane Family Business Center, the Levy-Rosenblum Institute for Entrepreneurship, and the Tulane Business Model Competition) provide direct support to Tulane ventures, New Orleans's entrepreneurial ecosystem, and businesses across the Gulf South.
+The programs of the Lepage Center (including the Tulane Family Business Center, the Levy-Rosenblum Institute for Entrepreneurship Research, and the Tulane Business Model Competition) are led by Lepage Center Executive Director Rob Lalka, the staff, and faculty at the A.B.
+Freeman School.